 The post So You Want to Be a Video Star? appeared first on Popular Woodworking Magazine.

 The following blog entry might seem snarky.
 I assure you it is not.
 I’m interested in what impresses people when they view a piece of furniture.
 In fact, when a fellow woodworker shows off a piece of furniture, I observe the other people in the room as much as I observe the piece itself.
 So here is a short list of things that seem to really impress.
 Big Furniture To […]

-The post How Best to Adjust the Cap Iron on a Veritas Plane appeared first on Popular Woodworking Magazine.
+The post How to Impress the General Public with Your Woodworking appeared first on Popular Woodworking Magazine.